Property Data: The Future of Customer Engagement

 Billing or Weather Alert emails are likely to go unclicked when up against an email from a customer’s favorite store.
 That’s reflected in the numbers—email open rates for utilities typically range from 15% to 40%, with the industry average around 25%.
 You’re doing the best you can with the data you collect, but there’s more you can do.
 Enter property data: a game changer to better understand, engage, and serve your customers.

-The customer’s property is the lens through which energy usage, service patterns, and behaviors can be better understood, but property data is something utilities and program managers typically haven’t had access to.
-However, it’s important data because it can give a completely different view of the population.
+The customer’s property is the lens to better understand energy usage, service patterns, and behaviors.
+However, utilities and program managers typically lack access to property data.
+It’s important data because it can give a completely different view of the population.
 It provides the context needed to get the full story—the connective tissue for customer insight.
 It helps detect patterns among customers.
 If you better understand the property, you can more accurately predict how customers will use energy.

 Property data is an underutilized differentiator.
-Historically, utilities have collected basic data about customers’ homes and what’s needed to pay bills.
+Historically, utilities collected basic data about customers’ homes and the information needed to pay bills.
 You have a ton of data on specific customer interactions, but it’s hard to understand how the interactions might relate to other customers.
 That’s because you don’t have the full picture.

 Picture this: your utility is developing a new HVAC rebate program and needs to promote it.
 Where do you even start?
-You could send a general email blast to your entire customer list, but with the constant competition for attention, you know it’ll get lost in the shuffle for most of those customers.
+You might send a general email blast to your entire customer list, but with the constant competition for attention, most customers will ignore it.
 What if you knew who installed a new HVAC recently?
 Or which homes are 15+ years old and likely due for an upgrade?
 Property data has the answers to those questions.
 It enables you to be more effective in every step of your strategy from engagement to messaging and personalized program recommendations.

 Customer Engagement & Segmentation

 Property data is key to defining the parameters for how similar buildings should operate based on their features.
 These standards compare how homes are actually performing to their expected energy use, making it easier to see where home upgrades or behavior changes can have the biggest impact.
-Put simply, by understanding how a property is supposed to use energy, you can more precisely target who certain messages should be going to.
+By understanding how a property should use energy, you can more precisely target the right audience for specific messages.

-It also helps with customer segmentation by identifying segments of the population that may be underserved or require different communications.
+It also enables customer segmentation by identifying underserved groups or those who need different communications.
 You can see what’s happening in specific populations, like who’s overperforming or underperforming, to target your efforts better and be more cost effective.
-Property data enables you to send the right message to the right customer at the right time while ensuring utilities are optimizing communication engagement and coverage across their entire territory.
+With property data, you can send the right message to the right customer at the right time while ensuring utilities are optimizing communication engagement and coverage across their entire territory.

-Property data also helps us build and target new customer segments.
+These insights also help to build and target new customer segments.
 For example, property data can also help you identify that a specific neighborhood’s buildings are around 15 years old, indicating that many customers in this area are likely to need new HVAC systems in the near future.
 Property data just helped you find great candidates to target for your new HVAC rebate program.

 Communication & Messaging

 Property data helps build messages around real customers instead of the “average customer,” who might not actually exist.
 It also prevents sending irrelevant messages, such as sending HVAC upgrade opportunities to homes with brand new HVAC systems.
-Property data helps utilities target and prequalify customers before communications are sent out; in this case, by only targeting customers with HVAC systems that are nearing replacement age.
+Utilities can use property data to target and prequalify customers before sending out communications; in this case, by only targeting customers with HVAC systems that are nearing replacement age.

 Property data helps develop messaging that’s specific to a certain subset of customers.
 It unlocks additional information to create better conversations and experiences for your customers.
 It’s the next step for utility customer engagement.